Applications for Institutional Translational Funding must meet the following criteria:

 - Funded projects must sit within the remit and aims of the external funding bodies which support the University's harmonised translational funding.

-- Applicants to the STFC IAA must also be able to demonstrate a link between the proposed project and funding previously awarded by STFC.
+- Applicants to the STFC KEIA must also be able to demonstrate a link between the proposed project and funding previously awarded by STFC.

 - The project should have the potential to deliver economic, environmental and/or societal benefit to organisations or citizens outside academia.